Jenny Barzaga

-Jennifer "Jenny" Narvaez Austria-Barzaga (born September 22, 1975) is a Filipino politician who has been the Mayor of the City of Dasmariñas since 2019 and had previously held this position from 2007 until 2016.
+Jennifer Narvaez Austria-Barzaga (born September 22, 1975) is a Filipino politician and nurse who has served as the representative of Cavite's 4th congressional district since 2026, and previously from 2016 to 2019.
+She is a member of the National Unity Party and served as mayor of Dasmariñas from 2007 to 2016 and again from 2019 to 2026.

 Early life and education

 Barzaga born on September 22, 1975, to Nicanor Austria and Anician Narvaez.
-She attended elementary school at Dasmariñas Bagong Bayan Elementary School-C. She was placed Best in Math at the time.
-She later studied secondary at the Immaculate Conception Academy, and tertiary and graduated at the De La Salle University-Dasmariñas.
-Barzaga became a staff nurse at the DLSUMC after her graduation.
+She attended elementary school at Dasmariñas Bagong Bayan Elementary School-C (now the Sta.
+Cristina Elementary School).
+She later studied secondary at the Immaculate Conception Academy, and tertiary and graduated at the De La Salle University – Dasmariñas.
+Barzaga became a staff nurse at the De La Salle University Medical Center (DLSUMC) after her graduation.